hobbes7878/data-driven-journalism/week-4---feb-8.md

 ---

 ## In class
-- Learn data terms and taxonomy
+- Learn data terms, taxonomy and structures
+- Open data in Excel
 ---

 ### Kinds of Data